6-MillionBees/if-statements-starter/primm-activity.md

     print(number, "is odd.")
 ```

-4. What does the `%` operator do in the conditional test shown above?
+4. What does the module operator do in the conditional test shown above?

+It shows if the number is evenly divisible by 2.

 5. How does the code determine if a number is even or odd?

+If a number is evenly divisible by 2 then it's even and if a number isn't evenly divisible by 2 then it's odd.